exasol/bigquery-virtual-schema/doc/user_guide/bigquery_user_guide.md

 The Big Query SQL dialect allows you connecting to the [Google Big Query](https://cloud.google.com/bigquery/), Google's serverless, enterprise data warehouse.

+## Telemetry

+This virtual schema uses `telemetry-java` to send anonymous feature-usage events.

+For details on what is collected and how to disable telemetry, see the [documentation](https://github.com/exasol/telemetry-java/blob/main/doc/app-user-guide.md).

 ## JDBC Driver

 Download the [Simba JDBC Driver for Google BigQuery](https://cloud.google.com/bigquery/docs/reference/odbc-jdbc-drivers#current_jdbc_driver).

+**Note:** Google offers an alternative [JDBC Driver for BigQuery](https://docs.cloud.google.com/bigquery/docs/jdbc-for-bigquery).
+We have not tested this driver and recommend using the Simba JDBC Driver.

 ## Uploading the JDBC Driver to BucketFS